Manak-org/Manak/README.md

 MANAK_ADD_BENCHMARK(MANAK_CREATE_BENCHMARK_WITH_TEMPLATE(B1, fun)->AddCustomArgs(get_args));
 ```

+Check out the complete guide for more template related options.

-The genrated timing can be saved and added for comparison for later runs.
+The genrated timings can be saved and added for comparison for later runs.
 For
 more options check out the Complete Guide.